jcrossley3/lein-modules/README.md

   metadata and expand any composite keys
 * Have plugin put `[lein-modules "0.1.0-SNAPSHOT"]` in the `:plugins` vector of `:without-profiles` metadata via middeware?
-Otherwise, the pom and jar tasks unmerge [:default] and versionization doesn't occur
+Otherwise, the pom and jar tasks unmerge the `:default` profiles, and versionization doesn't occur
+* Versionization of `:plugins` is potentially a bit of a chicken or egg problem -- plugins are loaded before middleware is applied, so keyword versions will disappoint pomegranate.
+Instead, we may need to introduce some subtask that spits out versionized project.clj files in each child dir.

 ## License